AlyssaRicketts/IDE-IT-Frontend/README.md

 ### 3.2 Enabling/Disabling Suggested Configurations

 Simply check or uncheck the box next to the tool you would like to enable or disable.

 ### 3.3 Using Suggested Hotkeys

 Next to the lightbulb icons will be suggested hotkeys, these are keyboard shortcuts that might make your coding experience easier and quicker.

 ### 3.4 Removing Unwanted Suggestions

-If you do not wish to see a hotkey tip or are not interested in an enable/disable feature, simply click the "X" on the right side of that tip or tool and it will not show up again.
+If you do not wish to see a hotkey tip or are not interested in an enable/disable feature, simply click the "X" on the right side of that tip or tool to remove the suggestion from the window.

 <sup>[back to top](#ide-it-frontend)</sup>